thomasleplus/xsl-transformations/README.md

 # xsl-transformations
-A collection of XSLT files for all sorts of purposes
+A collection of XSLT files for all sorts of purposes.